fnex/CNN_structural_damages/README.md

 Nex, F.; Duarte, D.; Tonolo, F.G.; Kerle, N. Structural Building Damage Detection with Deep Learning: Assessment of a State-of-the-Art CNN in Operational Conditions.
 Remote Sens.
 2019, 11, 2765.

+and share your results on your dataset in this page (if you want).